Jane & Cliff are co-authors of two new books:

 Patient Safety at a Glance: For Medical Students, Junior Doctors and Nurses

-Clifford L. Norman is a partner with Associates in Process Improvement (API).
-API develops methods and provides consulting, education and training to help organizations improve the value of their products and services.
-He is also an Improvement Advisor with the Institute for Healthcare Improvement (IHI) along with his other API Partners.
+Clifford L. Norman has been a partner with Associates in Process Improvement (API) since 1988.
+API partners publish, develop methods and provide consulting, education, and training to help organizations improve the value of their products and services.
+In 2000, Cliff became a Senior Fellow with the Institute for Healthcare Improvement (IHI) along with his other API Partners.
 He was recently honored by the presentation of the 2023 Deming Medal by the American Society for Quality (ASQ).

 With more than 30 years of experience in manufacturing and quality, Cliff began his career at Norris Industries and McDonnell Douglas Corporation.
 From 1979 – 1986, he facilitated the effort to implement quality improvement throughout Otis Engineering, a division of Halliburton.
 While at Otis, he served as a manager in manufacturing and held several positions in the quality organization.
 In 1986, Cliff joined Philip Crosby Associates, where he led the effort to introduce SPC and Statistical Thinking to their educational offering.
 In 1988, Cliff joined API and moved to Austin, Texas.